Skip to content

 If the abbreviations HC for House of Commons and HL for House of Lords are common in your discipline, you may use these abbreviations in your reference (see the first example).

 House of debate or committee (Year) Title of session or debate.
 Hansard Parliamentary Debates.
 Date in full, volume, col/cols column range if available.
-Available online: url [Accessed date].
+URL [Accessed date].

 Title with key words capitalised (including bracketed information if present) (SI Year and Number).
-City published: Publisher.
+URL

 Note The in-text citation for Statutory Instruments is the short title including year, maintaining italics.
 (The Criminal Justice Order, 2003)

-Legal citation takes a particular format, not part of the Harvard system:
+Legal citation takes a particular format, not part of the Harvard system.
+We suggest you do add a URL if you accessed the source online.

 In the example above All ER = All England Law Reports, FCR = Family Court Reports and U.S. = United States Reports